RaphaelIT7/gmod-lua-threaded/README.md

 - [ ] Cleanup the code
 - [ ] Make this compatible for x86-64
 - [ ] Look again into Windows

+# API

+### LuaThreaded
+#### LuaThreaded.GetAllInterfaces()
+Returns a table containing all Interfaces created.
+`[ID] = ILuaInterface (Class)`

+#### LuaThreaded.GetInterface(number ID)
+Returns the Interface with the given ID.

+Args:
+1. ID of the given Interface

+#### LuaThreaded.CreateInterface(boolean not_threaded = false)
+Creates a new Interface.

+Args:
+1. If the Created Interface should run on the main thread or not.

+#### LuaThreaded.CloseInterface(ILuaInterface interface)
+Closes the given Interface.

+Args:
+1. The Interface to close.

+#### LuaThreaded.Msg(string msg)
+Prints a Message.
+This function may be removed in the future!

+Args:
+1. The string to print.

+#### LuaThreaded.GetTable()
+Returns the Shared table.
+NOTE: You need to call this function to get an updated version!

+#### LuaThreaded.SetValue(string key, any value)
+Sets a Value inside the shared table.

+Args:
+1. The Key inside the Table
+2. The Value to set.
+Allowed Types: Number, Bool, String, Vector, Angle and Table

+### ILuaInterface
+#### ILuaInterface:RunString(string code)
+Runs the given code

+Args:
+1. Code to run.

+#### ILuaInterface:InitClasses()
+Initializes all Classes.
+This function may be removed in the future!

+#### ILuaInterface:InitLibraries()
+Initializes all Libraries.
+This function may be removed in the future!

+#### ILuaInterface:LoadFunction(string sig)
+Loads a function into the Interface.
+NOTE: This is unsafe and can cause random crashes.
+This function **will** be removed in the future!

+Args:
+1. Signature of the Function to load.

+#### ILuaInterface:Autorun()
+Loads everything like autorun does.
+Loads:
+- `includes/init.lua`
+- `autorun/server/*.lua`
+- `autorun/server/sensorbones/*.lua`

+#### ILuaInterface:RunFile(string path)
+Runs the given File.
+This function could be renamed in the future!

+Args:
+1. Path to the file.
+NOTE: This will use the `GAME` search path!

 # Structure